Home Portfolio Blog Courses

 3. JobGenie - Dynamic Job Generation

-JobGenie is the heart of the framework - a powerful job generation engine that transforms simple Groovy map definitions into fully functional Jenkins pipelines.
+JobGenie is the heart of the framework - a powerful job generation engine that automatically detects YAML job definition files and generates Jenkins jobs dynamically.

 Core Concept